html-screen-capture-js/html-screen-capture-js/README.md

 This library can be used to:

 - Create a web page screen capture "image", and display the "snapshot" (e.g. by using an iframe).
+- Strip an html document from its external dependencies, as a step in a bigger process.
-- Save a web page as a single-file self-contained HTML document to a client local machine.
+- Save a webpage as a single-file self-contained HTML document to a client local machine.
-- Send a complete web page content as a simple string to a remote server.
+- Send a complete webpage content as a simple string to a remote server.

 License: